-Hand infections can cause severe problems that persist even after the infection has resolved, such as stiffness, loss of strength, and even loss of tissues such as skin, nerve and even bone.
-Thus early and aggressive treatment of hand infections is essential.
-When seen early, some infections can be treated with antibiotics, local rest, elevation and other nonoperative measures.
-However, even after a day or two, many infections can cause severe problems, unless treated with a combination of antibiotics, surgical drainage, and removal of infected or dead tissues.
+Hand infections can cause severe problems that persist even after the infection has resolved, such as stiffness, loss of strength, and loss of tissues such as skin, nerve and bone.
+Thus, early and aggressive treatment of hand infections is essential.
+When seen early, some types of infection can be treated with antibiotics and local rest and soaking.
+However, many infections begin to cause severe problems, after a day or two, if not treated with antibiotics, surgical drainage, and removal of infected tissues.
 Any drainage or pus should be sent for laboratory testing to determine the type of bacteria causing the infection and the appropriate antibiotic for treatment.
-Infections resistant to commonly used antibiotics are increasingly common (known as methicillin-resistant staph aureus infections, MRSA, see Figure 1).
-They may require comprehensive care rendered by hand surgeons, infectious disease specialists, and hand therapists.

 Rarely, a hand infection can be caused by an “atypical mycobacterium.”
 One of the more common types, Mycobacterium marinum infection, can develop after puncture wounds from fish spines or contamination of a simple wound or abrasion from stagnant water (in nature or from aquariums).
 These atypical infections develop gradually and may be associated with swelling and stiffness without much pain or redness.
 Surgical removal of infected tissue may be necessary and is helpful to determine which medicine will help treat the infection; often the medical treatment lasts several months.
 Patients whose immune systems are not working well (for example, those undergoing chemotherapy or who have HIV) are more susceptible to atypical mycobacterial infections.